SmartThingsCommunity/smartthings-cli/CONTRIBUTING.md

 ## Development

-### npm Workspaces

-This is the monorepo for the SmartThings CLI.
-Currently, the following packages are included:

-* [cli](packages/cli/README.md) - the CLI itself; @smartthings/cli node package
-* [edge](packages/edge/README.md) - a plugin for Edge Drivers that is installed by default
-* [lib](packages/lib/README.md) - a library for use in the CLI and its extensions; @smartthings/cli-lib node package

 ### Build

-1. Be sure you're using at least Node.js version 16.
+1. Be sure you're using at least Node.js version 18.
 1. run `npm install`
 1. run `npm run compile`
-1. To run the CLI that was just compiled, run the `run` command in packages/cli/bin.
+1. To run the CLI that was just compiled, run the `run` command in bin.
 You can create a link to this file to make it easier to run.
 Since the final installed name will be "smartthings", that's a good name for the link.
 For example:
-   `ln -s ~/mydevdir/smartthings-cli/packages/cli/bin/run ~/bin/smartthings`
+   `ln -s ~/mydevdir/smartthings-cli/bin/run ~/bin/smartthings`

 Other useful scripts: